Doudou14/Domoticz-apsystems_ecu/README.md

     idx with your custom sensor values

-## Start script
+## Start script for test
 * If ECU C or R : Start the script with the command python3 /scripts/python/ECU/ECU-C-R.py
 * If ECU B : Start the script with the command python3 /scripts/python/ECU/ECU-B.py

-## Auto start
+## Auto start every X minutes
-To have the script start automatically after every reboot of the Raspberry Pi, add the following line in crontab
+To have the script start automatically every x minutes, add the following line in YOURDOMOTICZIP/#/Events
-* sudo crontab -e
-* If ECU C or R Add : @reboot python3 /home/USER/domoticz/scripts/python/ECU/ECU-C-R.py (Change USER)
-* If ECU B Add : @reboot python3 /home/USER/domoticz/scripts/python/ECU/ECU-B.py (Change USER)
-* Reboot the pi
+* Add Domoticz Dzvent Script and edit line "python3 /home/YOURNAME/domoticz/scripts/python/ECU/YOURFILE.py"
+* To avoid overloading the ECU unnecessarily, it is possible to trigger the script only during daytime by modifying the timer : 'at daytime every 5 minutes'
+* Press ON and save file